PACKED-vzw/CultURIze-Back-End-Docker/README.md

  * **secret :** may be left empty
  * **Which events would you like to trigger this webhook? :** set this to 'just push events'
  * Finaly make sur that the active checkbox is checked.

 Once this is saved each time you will push to your repository a POST method will be issued to your webhook with informations regarding the push event.
+Uppon saving the webhook GitHub will trigger a ping packet to the webhook, you should see a green checkmark with statu 200 OK on this ping.
+If you don't see this there is something wrong in the setup.
+You can resend this test ping packet from the Github webhook webpage.

 To check if it works you can push a change to your repository and you should notice on the server in your repository the folder apache-htaccess getting filled with the htaccess-files.

 ## Start creating PIDs with the CultURIze tool
 You're all set now!
 Everytime you'll upload PIDs to the repository for which you congured the webhook, it will automatically be published at [http://your-server-IP/$subdirectory/$PID](http://your-server-IP/subdirectory/PID), e.g. http://example.org/rembrand/work/1
+Remember that you always need to select Apache in the CultURIze tool with this docker setup as apache is used in the docker containers.

 ## Removing the configuration
 1. Run the command `docker-compose stop` inside the repository folder of the culturize docker